HOMES & HOMEOWNERS

 Meet the Woytek-Mead Family, one of CR's Fall 2017 recipients.
 Gabriel, originally from Wisconsin, and Serah, originally from California, met in Moab in 2010.
 Both Serah and Gabriel were involved with CR in the early years while also working and volunteering with other Moab non-profits.
 After moving away for a few years, they realized it was time to return to the amazing community and landscape of Moab.
 Gabriel is currently the Garden Manager at The Youth Garden Project.
 Serah works for KZMU Moab Community Radio.
 Verdell Shanti was welcomed to the world in March of 2017 and is excited to grow up in a straw bale home of her own.

 Holli and Lorenzo ‘Ren’ moved to Moab in 2012 for two years and then returned again in 2016.
 Having lived a mostly nomadic life, Moab felt like a great place to settle, put down real roots and grow with the dynamic community Moab offers.

 Holli is self-employed as an Artist and Designer and draws daily inspiration from the desert landscape.
 Always learning by doing, she is excited and honored to be part of a program that educates the home buyer about the process of building a straw bale home with a sustainable focus.

 Nelly Drogin | Moab, Fall 2017

 Nelly is a Moab local, born and raised in Castle Valley.
-She love the Moab area, and is so grateful to Community Rebuilds for allowing her the opportunity to build and own a house in my hometown, which has been a lifelong dream.
+She loves the Moab area, and is so grateful to Community Rebuilds for allowing her the opportunity to build and own a house in her hometown, which has been a lifelong dream.

 Nelly is the office manager at Nichols Expeditions, an active adventure travel company based in Moab.